 The educational philosophy of the Institute interlinks and at the same time distinguishes between the performance of a student in a single course and his/her overall cumulative performance.
-Accordingly the expected minimum academic requirements for the integrated first degree programmes and the higher degree programmes are described in clause 5.02 of this section.
+Accordingly, the expected minimum academic requirements for the integrated first degree programmes and the higher degree programmes are described in clause 5.02 of this section.
 The corresponding requirements for the Ph.D. programme are to be inferred from the clause 8.35.
-While the Doctoral Counselling Committee (DCC) deals with the defaulting students in the third tier (see clause 8.38), students in the first two tiers are placed under the direct academic supervision, control and tutelage of the Academic Counselling Board (ACB), consisting of Dean ARC (Chairman), Dean Student Welfare, Dean Instruction, two faculty members and two students nominated by the Senate.
-The ACB takes immediate charge of such a student and requires him to follow a specific path so that He/she could be rehabilitated at the earliest.
-Failing the efforts that are described in the succeeding clauses of this section, the student would be required by ACB to leave the Institute.
-It should be understood that ACB which has, over the years, developed various internal procedures and techniques to achieve the objective of steering the student out of ACB, is not necessarily bound by the procedures of the past and would continue to innovate in order to maintain academic standards of the Institute and arrive at a quickest method by which the student either 4.26 meets its rigours or leaves the Institute.
+While the Doctoral Counselling Committee (DCC) deals with the defaulting students in the third tier (see clause 8.38), students in the first two tiers are placed under the direct academic supervision, control and tutelage of the Academic Counselling Board (ACB), consisting of Associate Dean, AUGS (Chairman), Associate Dean, AGSR, Associate Dean, Student Welfare, two faculty members and two students nominated by the Senate.
+The ACB takes immediate charge of such a student and requires him/her to follow a specific path so that he/she could be rehabilitated at the earliest.
+Failing the efforts that are described in the succeeding Clauses of this section, the student would be required by ACB to leave the Institute.
+It should be understood that ACB which has, over the years, developed various internal procedures and techniques to achieve the objective of steering the student out of ACB, is not necessarily bound by the procedures of the past and would continue to innovate in order to maintain academic standards of the Institute and arrive at a quickest method by which the student either meets its rigours or leaves the Institute.